M-Media-Group/le-chat/docs/src/content/docs/installation.md

 ---
 title: Installation
-description: Documentation for installing Laravel Chat.
+description: Documentation for installing Le Chat.
 ---

 ## Installation
-Laravel Chat can be installed via Composer.
+Le Chat can be installed via Composer.
 First, ensure you meet the requirements for the package:
 - PHP 8.1 or higher
 - Laravel 11